craftcms/docs/docs/4.x/testing/testing-craft/fixtures.md

 The primary keys are: `handle`.

 ::: tip
-By default, a Global Set doesn’t get its own database row.
+By default, a global set doesn’t get its own database row.
 If you need it to, you can set `$useActiveRecord` to `true`.
 :::

 ### Tag Fixtures